preranah7/Backend-Notes/README.md

 # BACKEND

-Certainly!
-Let's dive into each of the topics in more detail, providing comprehensive explanations and examples.
+This repository covers most of the topics related to backend in detal!

-# Comprehensive Guide to Node.js
+# Node.js

 ## 1. Introduction to Node.js

 Node.js is an open-source, cross-platform runtime environment designed for executing JavaScript code outside the browser.
 It utilizes the V8 JavaScript engine and supports server-side scripting, making it ideal for constructing scalable and efficient network applications.

-## 2. Installing Node.js
+## 2. Installing Node.js(Mandatory steps to follow)

 ### Instructions: